Heath, Ohio: European-American settlement

 Early European-American settlement did not take place until the nineteenth century.
 Much of the county was originally devoted to agriculture.
 In the process of clearing and cultivating land, farmers destroyed some of the earthworks in the 19th and 20th centuries.
 Other development also encroached on the ancient works.

 After World War II, Newark Air Force Base was established here, and it operated for 35 years as the seat of United States Air Force Aerospace Guidance and Metrology Center.
 This function is now served by AFMETCAL and the contractor-operated Air Force Primary Standards Lab.

 Heath was incorporated as a village in 1952, with Richard Hoback being elected as the first mayor.
-Over the next decade Heath grew quickly, going from a population of 2,426 in 1960 to 6,066 in 1965, when it was chartered as the 196th city in Ohio.
+Over the next decade, Heath grew quickly, going from a population of 2,426 in 1960 to 6,066 in 1965, when it was chartered as the 196th city in Ohio.
 It is one of three in the county.

-In 1986 Indian Mound Mall opened here, the first and only indoor shopping mall in Licking County.
-By 1990 the city had a population of 7,231.
+In 1986, Indian Mound Mall opened in Heath, the first and only indoor shopping mall in Licking County.
+By 1990, the city had a population of 7,231.
 Despite the large population growth on the western edge of Licking County, Heath remains the third-largest municipality in the county, and one of only three cities.
 Other residential areas nearby include Newark, Granville, and Hebron.